Skip to main content

 First group by

-Identify which components / level your limit should analyze.
+Identify which components/levels your limit should analyze.
 You can use various security-related parameters to search for the correct level, such as TYPE (Security type), CLASS1 - 5, COUNTRY, CURRENCY, or GROUP (Asset class) and SECTOR (Asset type).
 For example, you can set up a limit of "Individual security type should not exceed x%" by grouping with TYPE - this will analyze each security type's total value and compare it against the thresholds.

 (Filter the group by)

-• Include multiple values - define the codes of the values you want to include as a comma-separated list, e.g. STOCK,BOND.
-This allows you to pick up multiple individual values to analyze, for example "Neither stocks or bonds should not exceed x%".
+• Include multiple values - define multiple codes as a comma-separated list, for example, STOCK, BOND.
+This allows you to pick up multiple values to analyze, for example, "Neither stocks or bonds should not exceed x%".

 Then group by